Tuscan dialects: Loss of infinitival "-re"

-Stress remains on the same vowel that is stressed in the full form, so that the infinitive can come to coincide with various conjugated singulars: pèrde 'to lose', pèrde 's/he loses'; finì 'to finish', finì 's/he finished'.
+Stress remains on the same vowel that is stressed in the full form and so the infinitive may coincide with various conjugated singulars: pèrde 'to lose', pèrde 's/he loses'; finì 'to finish', finì 's/he finished'.
 This homophony seldom, if ever, causes confusion, as they usually appear in distinct syntactic contexts.

-While the infinitive without -re is universal in some subtypes such as Pisano-Livornese, in the vicinity of Florence alternations are regular, so that the full infinitive (e.g. vedere 'to see') appears when followed by a pause, and the clipped form (vedé) is found when phrase internal.
-The consonant of enclitics is lengthened if preceded by stressed vowel (vedéllo 'to see it', portàcci 'to bring us'), but not when the preceding vowel of the infinitive is unstressed (lèggelo 'to read it', pèrdeti 'to lose you').
+The infinitive without -re is universal in some subtypes such as Pisano-Livornese, but in the vicinity of Florence, alternations are regular and so the full infinitive (e.g. vedere 'to see') appears before a pause, and the clipped form (vedé) is found otherwise.
+The consonant of an enclitic is lengthened if it is preceded by stressed vowel (vedéllo 'to see it', portàcci 'to bring us') but not when the preceding vowel of the infinitive is unstressed (lèggelo 'to read it', pèrdeti 'to lose you').

-A similar process is found in Romanian, with infinitives cited as a ("to") + the verb with the final -re lost.
-As in Tuscan, the stress falls on the same syllable that possessed it before the loss of -re.
+A similar process is found in Romanian, with infinitives cited as a ("to") + the verb, and the -re has been dropped.
+As in Tuscan, the stress is on the same syllable that had it before the loss of -re.

-In Catalan and its dialects and among some Portuguese speakers, final infinitive -r is not pronounced, so anar is realised as /ə'na/, as well as in Campidanese Sardinian.
+In Catalan and its dialects, in Campidanese Sardinian and for some Portuguese-speakers, final infinitive -r is not pronounced and so anar is pronounced /ə'na/.

+A phenomenon similar in origin in French has led to loss of both /r/ and final /e/ in the -are class of infinitives at an early stage and so the final syllable of Modern French aimer, chanter etc. is pronounced as stressed [e].

 Lexicon

-The biggest differences among dialects is in the lexicon, which also distinguishes the different subdialects.

-The Tuscan lexicon is almost entirely shared with standard Italian, but many words may be perceived as obsolete or literary by non-Tuscans.
-There are a number of strictly regional words and expressions too.
+The most important differences among dialects is in the lexicon, which also distinguishes the different subdialects.
+The Tuscan lexicon is almost entirely shared with Standard Italian, but many words may be perceived as obsolete or literary by non-Tuscans.
+There are also many strictly-regional words and expressions.